JanHerca/urantiapedia/output/wikijs/en/Bible.md

 The Bible does not contain the same books for different faiths.
 Since _The Urantia Book_ does not disparage any religious text, and mentions books considered apocryphal, such as _The Book of Enoch_, Urantiapedia will try to make an effort to include without exception all biblical and extra-biblical books whenever they have some usefulness in understanding _The Urantia Book_.

 The Bible is being added to Urantiapedia so that all specific citations and any other parallel texts from _The Urantia Book_ are cross-referenced between the two texts.
-This cross-reference list has been based on the wonderful work of a reader, Duane L. Faw, who has compiled the references into a publication called ([Paramony](https://urantia-book.org/urantiabook/paramony/) ).
+This cross-reference list has been based on the wonderful work of a reader, Duane L. Faw, who has compiled the references into a publication called [Paramony](https://urantia-book.org/urantiabook/paramony/).

 This and other information about how the Bible is organized in the project can be found in [Urantiapedia Help](/en/help/content).

 ## List of Bible books

-Here is a provisional list of biblical and extra-biblical books to be included:
+Here is the list of biblical and extra-biblical books included for now:

 - [The Bible - Index](/en/index/bible)

-### Old Testament
+## Old Testament

 - [Genesis](/en/Bible/Genesis)